I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 When determining your average insurable weekly earnings, Service Canada will look at your “best weeks” during the 52 weeks leading up to your last day worked.
 These will be your highest-earning 14 to 22 weeks, depending on the unemployment rates of your region in Canada.

-Your best weeks are the ones where you earned the most money.
+Your best weeks are the ones where you earn the most money.
 This includes tips, gratuities and commissions.

 Family Supplement

 Your EI sickness payment may be higher if you qualify for the family supplement.
-To qualify for the family supplement, your net family income must be below $25,921 (2019); you must have a dependent child; and you or your spouse must be receiving the Child Tax Benefit.
-The family supplement cannot increase your payment higher than the maximum weekly payment, which is $562 (2019).
+To qualify for the family supplement, your net family income must be below $25,921 (2024); you must have a dependent child, and you or your spouse must be receiving the Child Tax Benefit.
+The family supplement cannot increase your payment higher than the maximum weekly payment, which is $668 (2024).

 How to apply for EI sick benefits

-You can apply for EI sickness Benefits online at home, or by using a public computer at your local Service Canada office.
+You can apply for EI sickness Benefits online at home or using a public computer at your local Service Canada office.
 The application is made up of three parts:

 - A form that you fill out